Start date

 You will explore the complexities in the process of drawing offender inferences from offence behaviour and why deriving such inferences empirically is not as straightforward as it is expected.
 You will study ‘criminal narratives’, considering the life stories of offenders and the roles they perceive themselves as playing throughout their lives.
 Theories and models for a range of different crime types including robbery, burglary, fraud, murder, stalking, domestic violence, sexual offences, organised crime and terrorism will be critically examined.

-Investigative Psychology: Tactics and Strategies for Studying Criminal Action
+Investigative Psychology: Tactics and Strategies For Studying Criminal Action

 This module will examine how offence locations relate to the lives of offenders.
 You will explore the significance of closeness of the crime locations to key places in the offender’s life and the geometry of the distribution of the offences.
 You will also study propinquity (the distance offenders travel), morphology (whether investigators can predict the offenders home area), variations in criminality and offender geography and geographical profiling systems.